-It is mandatory for all UCI and National Championship events to comply with the program.
-There is no requirement for all other cycling events to be part of the program.
+It is mandatory for all UCI and National Championships and NRS events to comply with the program.
+There is no requirement for all other cycling events to be part of the program however we encourage all cycling events to support the programme.
 It is the intent of the program that events (who already or aim to meet these standards) and their stakeholders recognise the benefit of the program and will support it.
 Councils or other stakeholders may require proof of certification as part of your permit/funding applications.

 Cycling New Zealand recognise that many events are already meeting and exceeding these standards.
 The program is designed to set these events apart from those who may not currently be meeting the standards.
 It is intentionally designed to not be overly onerous and includes the minimum requirements that any event should be demonstrating, regardless of their support of the program.
 It is also considered cost effective with a broad range of benefits available.